YK921/github-example/README.md

 * 2. A description of the data and how it will be used to solve the problem.

-The data can be obtained from the following link: https://cocl.us/sanfran_crime_dataset.
+The data can be obtained from the following link.
 This data includes information such as the time of crime, the type of crime, and the area where the crime occurred.
-By analyzing and visualizing this data, we will use it as proactive information to help us avoid risks
+By analyzing and visualizing this data, we will use it as proactive information to help us avoid dangerous risks.
+In addition, we will use the Foursquare API to add the necessary information based on data such as the location and type of restaurants in the San Francisco area.

 Coursera course assignment for Applied Data Science Capstone